cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

     Never use tags like `latest` or `13` in a production environment as it might lead to unpredictable scenarios in terms of update policies and version consistency in the cluster.
+    For strict deterministic and repeatable deployments, you can add the digests to the image name, through the `<image>:<tag>@sha256:<digestValue>` format.